boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

    ![Google BigQuery Login Allow](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_LoginAllow.png)

-   > **NOTE:**  If the permission is denied, the account will not be accessible from the dashboard.
+   > **NOTE:**  If permission is denied, the account will not be accessible from the dashboard.

 3. Set a name to identify the account and click **Next**.
 4. Now, you have successfully authorized your connection.
 Click **Connect** to continue with the data source connection.

    ![Google BigQuery Connect Account](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_ConnectAccount.png)

-5. To connect using the already connected account, refer to Connected Accounts.
+5. To connect using the already connected account, please refer to Connected Accounts.

 > **NOTE:**  To connect to another account, click **Connect New Account**.